-- ➤ 2.1 Building will be more suitable for wider community uses - E.g. work will enable more users to access the building, addressing local demand or gaps in services etc. - 2.1 Building / organisation will be more secure for the future - E.g. changes will boost income / engagement with community, repairs will be met so no further outgoings, local partnerships etc. - ➤ 2.3 Problems will be diagnosed and / or projects well planned - o E.g. fabric surveys, viability study/options appraisal/feasibility studies and public consultations informed proposals, business plan in place etc.
+- 2.1 Building will be more suitable for wider community uses - E.g. work will enable more users to access the building, addressing local demand or gaps in services etc. - > 2.1 Building / organisation will be more secure for the future building - E.g. changes will boost income / engagement with community, repairs will be met so no further outgoings, local partnerships etc. - > 2.3 Problems will be diagnosed and / or projects well planned - E.g. viability study/options appraisal/feasibility studies and public consultations informed proposals, business plan in place etc.